 Development Department Internship

-Research and implement new social media campaigns
+- Social media (research and implement new social media campaigns, campaign execution)

 To ensure an optimal experience for the intern, the following is expected of the intern: